The EU case against Hungary’s ‘anti-LGBT propaganda’ law

-We are making this the largest human rights case in the history of the EU!
+Follow the largest human rights case in the history of the EU!

 In June 2021, the Hungarian parliament adopted a law, copy-pasted from Russia, that censors the LGBTIQ+ communities in the country.
 This ‘anti-LGBT propaganda law’ bans the depiction of LGBTIQ+ people and the promotion of LGBTIQ+ topics in the media and in all the places where children could be, meaning almost everywhere.

-These countries have announced their participation in the lawsuit:
+List of countries participating in the lawsuit:

 • Belgium